realmar/Tamandua/README.md

 package_name/module_name.py
 ```

-Remember:
- - Add type hints
- - Add docstrings
- - Evaluate member visibility
-   - Do not make the public interface of a class more complex than needed

 Components
 ----------
 Tamandua consists of 2 main components: the parser which extracts and aggregates data from a given logfile and the web-app which represents this gathered data to the user.
 Each of those two components is further divided into internal components.